joereynolds/what-to-code/README.md

 It should warn/flag it up and output something like 'You can register by REGISTRATION_DATE'

 - .
 A RaspberryPi controlled, voice recognition software, which tracks the WTF / minutes in the office and outputs a nice chart of employee productivity.
 Reference: https://i.imgur.com/J1svNp7.jpg

+- A ViM function that unit tests the current function your cursor is in. i.e. If you're cursor is in an 'getPriceForTravel' function, then executing the vim function would do something like `phpunit path/to/file functionName` under the hood